 The following sections describe the possible observing modes.
-In the discussion of the overheads, N is the number of map positions and $t{\rm on}$ is the on-source exposure time per map position.
-The main driver to choose the observing mode is to figure out possible chop configuration.
-However, the details like the exact chop throw and angle and other observing details do not need to be fixed until Phase II of the proposal process.
+In the discussion of the overheads, N is the number of map positions and ton is the on-source exposure time per map position.
+Details like the exact chop throw and angle do not need to be fixed until Phase II of the proposal process, but proposers should attempt to determine if their chosen mode is feasible for their targets as moving to a different mode, often with a higher overhead, after time has been allocated can give less integration time on the targets and thus affect the feasibility of the program.
 Information on how the parameters for each mode is to be entered into USPOT during Phase II of the proposal process can be found on the FIFI-LS USPOT web page.